Diseases

 • Mortality

-In animals, generally low unless associated with concurrent infection with rotavirus or coronavirus, inadequate intake of colostrum, high stocking density, failure to ensure adequate rehydration and energy intake or the impact of adverse weather conditions.
+In animals, generally low unless associated with concurrent infection with rotavirus or coronavirus, inadequate intake of colostrum, poor hygiene and a breakdown in biosecurity, high stocking density, failure to ensure adequate rehydration and energy intake or the impact of adverse weather conditions.
+In humans, cryptosporidiosis is one of the most important causes of diarrhoea in young children in areas with poor hygienic standards.
+It is associated with increased mortality in children in low-income countries, and in young animals in low-income countries mortality may be more likely to occur.

 • Shedding kinetic patterns